-If the program is And the expenses are Then the expense is ALTCS Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
-MSP moonie tax payments, AHCCCS FTW Entertainment expenses; Adult Allowed as a deduction from Caretaker Relative • gross self-employment income.
-Pregnant Woman Cost of purchasing capital equipment; Child Capital equipment, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.
+If the program is And the expenses are Then the expense is ALTCS Depreciation; Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
+MSP moome tax payments, AHCCCS FTW Entertainment expenses; Adult Business use of a Allowed as a deduction from Caretaker Relative personal vehicle, based on actual mileage; gross self-employment income.
+Pregnant Woman Cost of purchasing capital equipment; Child capital equipment, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.